fjchange/object_centric_VAD/README.md

 An Tensorflow Implement of CVPR 2019 "Object-centric Auto-Encoders and Dummy Anomalies for Abnormal Event Detection in Video" [Paper Link](http://openaccess.thecvf.com/content_CVPR_2019/papers/Ionescu_Object-Centric_Auto-Encoders_and_Dummy_Anomalies_for_Abnormal_Event_Detection_in_CVPR_2019_paper.pdf)

-__Recently, I haven't got the results as well as the paper mentioned.__
+__Recently, I haven't got the results as awesome as the paper mentioned .__(maybe any porblem in the code, I will be appreciated that if you point it out!)

 ## Requirements
 > tensorflow >=1.5.0 ( I use tensorflow 1.10.0 )